Post job

 A non-commissioned officer (NCO) is responsible for maintaining peace and order during military operations and training.
 Non-commissioned officers' duties include leading soldiers' training for military operations, responding to the soldiers' concerns that involve their physical and mental well-being, and utilizing military equipment and tools properly while following strict regulatory procedures.
 An NCO is in charge of leading unit activities, performing corrective actions as needed, and coordinating closely with the troop members.
 A non-commissioned officer must display excellent leadership and critical-thinking skills to guide the military troop efficiently.

-There are some key differences in responsibilities as well.
-For example, a safety and security officer responsibilities require skills like "patrol," "patients," "customer service," and "cpr."
+There are some key differences in the responsibilities of each position.
+For example, safety and security officer responsibilities require skills like "patrol," "patients," "customer service," and "cpr."
 Meanwhile a typical non-commissioned officer has skills in areas such as "combat," "logistical support," "nco," and "professional development."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 An officer is responsible for managing the daily operations of the assigned area, ensuring its peace and security by monitoring and reporting unusual and suspicious activities.
 Officers are the ones enforcing strict safety protocols and procedures to maintain the order within the premises.
 They also coordinate with law enforcement agencies in conducting appropriate investigations for any violating cases.
 An officer must be highly-knowledgeable of the law policies, as well as possessing excellent leadership skills to manage the members under the officer's patrol.

 While some skills are similar in these professions, other skills aren't so similar.
-For example, several resumes showed us that safety and security officer responsibilities requires skills like "patients," "loss prevention," "criminal justice," and "security services."
-But an officer might use skills, such as, "powerpoint," "law enforcement agencies," "financial statements," and "hr."
+For example, resumes show us that safety and security officer responsibilities requires skills like "patients," "loss prevention," "criminal justice," and "security services."
+But an officer might use other skills in their typical duties, such as, "powerpoint," "law enforcement agencies," "financial statements," and "hr."

-On the topic of education, officers earn higher levels of education than safety and security officers.
-In general, they're 6.4% more likely to graduate with a Master's Degree and 0.1% more likely to earn a Doctoral Degree.
+Officers earn higher levels of education than safety and security officers in general.
+They're 6.4% more likely to graduate with a Master's Degree and 0.1% more likely to earn a Doctoral Degree.

 A security specialist is responsible for maintaining the security of an organization's database, ensuring that it's free from cyber threats and unusual activities.
 Security specialists' duties include upgrading hardware and software applications, configuring networks to improve optimization, addressing any unauthorized access on the database, troubleshooting system discrepancies, conducting security audits on the system, and improving automated processes.
 A security specialist must have a strong command of programming languages and system codes, as well as broad experience with technical expertise.

-There are many key differences between these two careers as shown by resumes from each profession.
-Some of those differences include the skills required to complete responsibilities within each role.
-As an example of this, a safety and security officer is likely to be skilled in "patients," "loss prevention," "ems," and "safety hazards," while a typical security specialist is skilled in "ladders," "security clearance," "security program," and "dod."
+There are many key differences between these two careers, including some of the skills required to perform responsibilities within each role.
+For example, a safety and security officer is likely to be skilled in "patients," "loss prevention," "ems," and "safety hazards," while a typical security specialist is skilled in "ladders," "security clearance," "security program," and "dod."

-Security specialists typically study at similar levels compared with safety and security officers.
+Most security specialists achieve a similar degree level compared to safety and security officers.
 For example, they're 2.4% more likely to graduate with a Master's Degree, and 0.0% more likely to earn a Doctoral Degree.

 A Security's main responsibility is to keep people or an establishment safe.
 This responsibility is carried out by constantly patrolling a designated area and monitoring the activity within the premises.
 Most of the tasks involved are inspecting buildings and equipment, monitoring entry and exit points, reporting irregularities, responding to customers in distress, and other surveillance activities.
 The security is basically an establishment's first line of defense, this is why one must have good communication skills, keen observation and judgment, and as well as presence of mind.